theodorosidmar/pubg-stats-bot/readme.md

 # PUBG Stats BOT
-See yout PUBG statistics at your favorite Discord channel.
+See your PUBG statistics at your favorite Discord channel.

 ## Under construction